 Quick Summary

-- First Home Super Saver (FHSS) scheme allows first home buyers to save up to $30,000 in voluntary super contributions for a house deposit
+- As of 2025, the First Home Super Saver (FHSS) scheme allows first-home buyers to save up to $50,000 in eligible voluntary super contributions for a house deposit.
+Couples can access up to $100,000 combined.
+[Source: ATO]

-In this section, I’ll help you figure out if you’re eligible to buy a house with superannuation.
-So if you’re not sure if buying a house with super will work for you, this chapter will get you on the right track.
-Then, later on, I’ll show you a bunch of advanced strategies and techniques.
+In this section, we’ll help you figure out if you’re eligible to buy a house with superannuation.
+So, if you’re not sure if buying a house with super will work for you, this section will get you on the right track.
+Then, later on, we’ll show you a bunch of advanced strategies and techniques.

 Let’s get one thing straight: you can’t technically use your superannuation to buy a house.
 But, first home buyers are eligible to make voluntary contributions towards their super and use it as a deposit.
 This strategy is called the First Home Super Saver (FHSS) scheme.

-This scheme allows first home buyers to save up to $30,000 of voluntary contributions overall.
-Spread across each financial year, you can save a maximum of $15,000.
+- This scheme allows first home buyers to save up to $50,000 of voluntary contributions overall.

 The main benefit of this scheme is that when you take the money out, it will be taxed at a discounted fixed rate of 15%.

-The Government’s FHSSS has estimated that up to 30% or more can be saved using the scheme.
+The Government’s FHSSS has estimated that you can save up to 30% or more using the scheme.

 It depends on the timeframe.
 The difference becomes greater in savings over two years for high-income earners.
 In the table below, you can see the difference between incomes.